mavryk-network/taquito/website/versioned_docs/version-20.0.0/rpc_nodes.md

 ## How to run a node

-Running a node is a good way of contributing to Tezos by increasing the decentralization of the network.
+Running a node is a good way of contributing to Mavryk by increasing the decentralization of the network.

 There are many ways to set up a node.
 Here are some links providing general instructions: